PurritoBin/PurritoBin/README.md

 In a zero knowledge storage setting, the paste is encrypted before sending it to the server.
-Now the server will only be used as a storage bin and even in case of a non-https connection, you are guaranteed that no one else will be able to read
+Now the server will only be used as a storage bin and even in case of a non-https connection, you are guaranteed that no one else will be able to read the data that you have sent.

 #### [How does it work?](#method)
  Steps automatically done by the provided clients, on the client side: